MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/CreateLP_FromWarehouseReceiptLine.md

 -	**Message**: Used to return messages returned by Business Central, possibly when an error is generated.
 -	**LP_Pending_To_Receive**: Number of pending LP still to be assigned in the Purch Order / Warehouse Receipt.
 -	**LP_Received**: Number of assigned LP assigned in the Warehouse Receipt.

+**Important Note:** It must be validated that the number to receive of the element is not greater than the quantities of the Order in the Warehouse Receipt.

+To do this, method X must be executed before carrying out this process.

 **Example**: